 1. Keep a valid passport.
 To extend your passport validity, please contact your country’s embassy in the United States: Websites of Foreign Embassies in the U.S.

-2. Attend the school he or she is authorized to attend as stated on his or her Form I-20.
+2. Attend the College he or she is authorized to attend as stated on his or her Form I-20.

 3. Pursue a full course of study and make normal progress towards the completion of your degree.
 If for any reason, you are unable to be enrolled full-time in your program, please contact OIA immediately.
 An F-1 student who fails to maintain a full course of study without the approval of OIA is not maintaining proper F1 status and is not eligible for the pre-departure or pre-transfer grace period.